Guiermis/Guiermis/README.md

   ##

-- 🌱 I’m currently learning HTML, CSS3, JavaScript
+- 🌱 I’m currently learning Python, R and SQL
-- 😄 Pronouns: Ele/Dele
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Comecei a programar através da Semana Omnistack da Rocketseat!
+- ⚡ Fun fact: I love Japanese Art, and of course, bad puns.
+- 💬 Quote: "You can teach a man to fish, but you can't teach a fish to man"
+- 👥 Currently graduating in Data Science Major.

   ##